manningstinson/atlas-AirBnB_clone/README.md

 retrieve User from database
 ```

-## Full Project Documenation
+## Full Project Documentation

 This project will be fully documented at the airbnb clone wiki.
-You can access it here:<br>
+You can access it here:
 [airbnb-clone-wiki](https://github.com/manningstinson/atlas-AirBnB_clone/wiki/Home-%7C-airbnb-clone)